barrettotte/Genshi-BASIC/README.md

 ## 原始 BASIC
-Genshi BASIC has 42 commands and is a simpler version of Commodore 64 BASICv2 (71 commands).
+Genshi BASIC has 48 keywords and is inspired by Commodore 64 BASICv2.

 Essentially, I stripped out all of the memory manipulation and I/O (except PRINT).
 Otherwise, I would be better off making a Commodore 64 VM instead of an interpreter to add all the proper functionality.

+I took the liberty of changing bits of the language to make the task of building a parser easier.
 These changes objectively make this version of BASIC pretty useless, but this is just meant for education.